CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 1. Docker and Docker Compose for development, due to need for rapid developer onboarding, as well as for allowing full consistency with production environment.
 PHP on the backend chosen do to familiarity fo the team.
 API-centric for flexibility and reusability.
 JQuery and Bootstrap on the front end.
 We choose all of these components as light-weight and suited to a simple application that required not session or identity management.
 2. We chose Mariadb version 10.0 as a popular and stable drop-in replacement of MySQL with strong support in the community.
-3. We had no new development team members join mid-project in this short time, but our security officer tested our sandbox setup.
+3. We had no new development team members join mid-project in this short time, but our security officer tested our sandbox setup using the instructions and was ready to go in around 30 mins.

 <a name="Play9"></a>
 ## Play 9